arbor-sim/arbor/doc/tutorial/brunel.rst

    :dedent:
    :lines: 4-59

-We can find all the parameters listed in a seperate parameter files:
+We can find all the parameters listed in a separate parameter file:

 .. literalinclude:: ../../python/example/brunel/parameters.py
    :language: python